Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Introduction

-However, there is no compelling observational evidence for these instabilities in X-ray binaries or Active Galactic Nuclei (AGN).

-One explanation is that strong magnetic fields can stabilize disks against radiation pressure instabilities \citep{begelman_accretion_2007,huang_global_2023,jiang_radiation_2025}.
-This motivates viscous stress prescriptions that differ significantly from standard gas or radiation pressure dominated models \citep{alush_late-time_2025}.

 A second motivation for the present work is that the canonical picture of parabolic TDE disks as having an initial mass of order half the disrupted star's mass and a specific angular momentum equal to that of the disrupted star is not necessarily well motivated.
 It is quite possible that angular momentum is not conserved during the process of disk formation in TDEs; e.g., \citet{lu_bonnerot2020} find that redistribution of angular momentum by the self-intersection shock actually leads to accretion disks that are initially retrograde relative to the star's orbit, with significant mass in the disk out to radii larger than (twice) the initial stellar pericenter.
 In addition, the super-Eddington fallback at early times in TDEs likely leads to optically thick outflows that can unbind a significant fraction of the nominally bound stellar debris \citep{strubbe_optical_2009,ohsuga2011,jiang2014,jiang+2016,huang_global_2023,huang+2024}.
 Such super-Eddington outflows will be even more important in stellar merger models for transients such as LFBOTs, since the accretion rates are even higher relative to Eddington than in TDEs by massive BHs.
+Another motivation for further exploring the implications of lower initial disk masses is partial tidal disruptions, which may be more common than full disruptions.

 Finally, parabolic TDEs are produced by stars on orbits that are uncorrelated with the BH spin.
 This presumably leads to accretion disks that are highly inclined with respect to the BH spin.
 Assuming that the inner accretion disk at late-times is aligned with the BH spin by the Bardeen-Petterson effect \citep{bardeen_petterson_1975}, irradiation of the outer disk by the inner disk can significantly change the thermal properties of the outer disk that dominates the emission in the optical.
 Even in standard AGN there are tentative indications that heating in the optical emitting region is dominated by irradiation rather than local viscous stresses (e.g., via the sizes inferred from microlensing of the disk; \citealt{Dai2010}).